torvalds/linux/Documentation/admin-guide/kernel-parameters.rst

-The following is a consolidated list of the kernel parameters as implemented by the __setup(), core_param() and module_param() macros and sorted into English Dictionary order (defined as ignoring all punctuation and sorting digits before letters in a case insensitive manner), and with descriptions where known.
+The following is a consolidated list of the kernel parameters as implemented by the __setup(), core_param() and module_param() macros and sorted into English Dictionary order (defined as igyesring all punctuation and sorting digits before letters in a case insensitive manner), and with descriptions where kyeswn.

 The kernel parses parameters from the kernel command line up to "``--``";
 if it doesn't recognize a parameter and it doesn't contain a '.', the